 TGbe Editor to make the following changes in in Subclause 9.4.2.315 (Multi-Link Traffic Indication element) in TGbe D3.1 (P296L15):

-Each bit in the Per-Link Traffic Indication Bitmap subfield corresponds to a link and the bit position i of the bitmap, Bi, corresponds to a link with link ID equal to i.
+Each bit in the Per-Link Traffic Indication Bitmap subfield corresponds to a link and the bit position i of the bitmap, Bi, corresponds to a link with link ID equal to i. (#15662)A bit position that corresponds to a link that is not a setup link is reserved.